papercrate-dms/papercrate/DEVELOPMENT.md

 ## Running Migrations in Kubernetes

-The backend container image ships the `diesel` CLI, so schema migrations can be executed as a short-lived Job (or Helm hook) before rolling out new pods.
-Example
+The backend container image ships with the `papercrate-admin` binary, which can execute schema migrations as a short-lived Job (or Helm hook) before rolling out new pods.
+Example manifest:
-manifest:

 ```yaml
 apiVersion: batch/v1